 Lana Turner’s shiny blonde hair, elaborate coiffures, and glitzy costumes (she changes outfits in every scene) may call attention to themselves, but they are essential attributes of and complementary to her powerful and sympathetic performance.
 With this picture, Turner reached the height of her acting career, marked with one Oscar nomination, also for a terrific turn, in the small-town melodrama “Peyton Place,” two years earlier.
 (Critics who claim that Lana Turner was a “plastic Hollywood star” who could not act, should watch these two pictures).

-“Imitation of Life” and the other Sirk melodramas have inspired the work of such gifted directors as German Rainer Wener Fassbinder (too many melodramas to name here) and American Todd Haynes (“Far From Heaven” in 2002).
+“Imitation of Life” and the other Sirk melodramas have inspired the work of such gifted directors as German Rainer Wener Fassbinder (too many melodramas to name here), Spaniard Pedro Almodovar (“High Heels,” and others) American Todd Haynes (“Far From Heaven” in 2002).

 I am grateful to the great film critic and professor Andrew Sarris, who showed this film in a course that I took at Columbia in the 1970s, and whose revelatory commentary on Sirk in Film Culture magazine and in his revolutionary book, “The American Cinema” (the Bible of Auteurism) has forever changed the status of this director in film history.